 “Dedication” by Nipsey Hussle featuring Kendrick Lamar and Garren

-“Titanium” David by Guetta ft.
+“Titanium” by David Guetta ft.
 Sia

-“It Ain’t Hard To Tell” Nas
+“It Ain’t Hard To Tell” by Nas

 Like the variation in song selection, there were also differences in the emotions and messages that the Leaders got from their choice.
 The Leaders also contextualized the songs to give better insight to the questions asked.
 Some songs gave the Leaders an extra push like “Another Brick in the Wall” or “What Would Meek Do?”
 On the other hand, songs like “Big Sky” are played when they feel overwhelmed because it allows them to focus and put things in perspective.
 Reminders of self-love, self-care can be found in “Firework,” “Disconnect,” and “Greatest Love of All.”
 “I Gotta Find Peace of Mind” and “Moving Forward” provided a spiritual element that two of the Leaders gravitated towards.
 Others songs reminded the Leader of their life and how they see the future such as “A Change Is Gonna Come” or “Dedication.”
 There were also the songs that showed the complexities of being human and trying to succeed that comes with joy, hope, sadness, resistance and fearlessness, such as “LSD,” “Disconnect,” “Can I Holla At You,” “Frame Of Mind,” “Alright” and “It Ain’t Hard to Tell.”